0xDEADCALL/litedq/README.md

 * **Application**: A question and its subject can be reused across different assets, tables or columns, thus the execution of the same check over different inputs receives the name of application.

 >[!TIP]
-> Keep in mind that while using generelized checks is encouraged for a healthier code base, one shouldn't force the over-generalization of a question if there isn't a need for it, thus questions designed for a single application is fine as well.
+> Keep in mind that while using generelized checks is encouraged for a healthier code base, one shouldn't force the over-generalization of a question if there isn't a need for it, thus questions designed for a single application are fine as well.

 ## Requirements